 According to the American Academy of Ophthalmology (AAO), eye drops may help treat some types of conjunctivitis.

+Antibiotic eye drops may help treat bacterial conjunctivitis and allergy eye drops may help treat allergic conjunctivitis.
 Artificial tears may also help ease symptoms.
 Artificial tears are eye drops that help lubricate the eye.

 Generally, there is no treatment for viral conjunctivitis, as it usually resolves without treatment.

 Regardless of which type of conjunctivitis people have, it’s important that they avoid using any red-eye-reducing drops, such as Visine.
-These eye drops may worsen symptoms and could feel very uncomfortable if an infection causes conjunctivitis.
+These eye drops may worsen symptoms and feel uncomfortable if an infection causes conjunctivitis.

 Learn about the difference between bacterial and viral conjunctivitis here.